 A few light flakes fell through the still air, and she held out her hand to catch one.
 Firetrucks arrived a few moments later.
 The house was already a fireball.
 Nio cut through the back of the neighborhood, very aware she was leaving an easy trail for the police to follow, and approached the pay phone from the opposite direction.
 Even with her jacket fastened to the top and her hands in her pockets, her whole body was cold.
 It radiated up her legs from the soles of her feet, and she shivered uncontrollably.

 She stopped.
 Her boots were gone.
 She saw red and blue reflections in the ice and turned to see a lighted SUV pull up behind her.
 Painted in gold letters on the side were the words Brown County Sheriff.
 The Native woman at the wheel lowered her window.
-She looked down at Nio’s shoeless, shivering feet.
-In the neighborhood behind her, a column of flickering smoke rose into the night sky.
+She looked down at Nio’s shoeless, shivering feet, while in the neighborhood behind her, a column of flickering smoke rose into the night sky, almost completely obscuring the distant deep-core miner.

 Rough cut from a project I’ve been calling Science Crimes Division, although that is not the title of the book.
 (Of the series, perhaps.)
 Although some of the preliminary world-building dates back a few years, I’ve written a third of this novel in less than two weeks.